Table of Contents

 • SDK development

-• General Android debug skills, such as adb (Mainland China, International)
+• General Android debugging skills, such as adb (Mainland China, International)

-If you are working on Unity, you will also need to know the following:
+If you are working on Unity, you will also need to know about:

-Additionally, some knowledge in the following areas will help you better understand the system, especially how to send the correct data to EasyAR:
+Additionally, knowledge in these areas will help you better understand the system, especially how to send the correct data to EasyAR:

 Next steps

-In the following articles, you will learn the complete process of creating a headset extension package:
+In the following articles, you will learn the complete process for creating a headset extension package: